benjaminv/benjaminv.github.io/_posts/2021-06-30-laravel7-project-setup-and-consume-api-example.md

 --- some migration displayed here ---
 ```

-### Install laravel/UI for convernience
+### 2.2.
+Install laravel/UI for convernience 安装laravel UI
 ```
 # not to be used with laravel 7
 composer require laravel/ui
 ```
-this is give you a bug/error if you do not nominate a version of UI.
+this might give you a bug/error if you do not nominate a version of UI.
 The latest compatible version with laravel 7 is Ver 2.* therefore use
 ```
 composer require laravel/ui:^2.4
 ```
 Appearently you will need `NPM` to compile the frontend components before you can use it.
-Don't panic if you dont, just copy over follow two files from a running laravel 7 project will do the trick.
+Don't panic if you dont, just copy over following two files from a existed laravel 7 project and that will do the trick.
 ```
 /dev/public/css/app.css
 /dev/public/js/app.js
 ```
 But let's just leave it for later to worry.

-### Install Authentication
+### 2.3.
+Install Authentication 安装认证（含注册登录）
 laravel is provided with scarfolding to let you add very standard authentication to your laravel app.
 Variously options available although here I choose boostrap version,
 ```
 php artisan ui bootstrap --auth